spack/spack-tutorial/tutorial_environments.rst

      # add package specs to the `specs` list
      specs: [tcl, trilinos, hdf5, gmp]

+We will learn much more in the :ref:`configuration section <configs-tutorial>`, but for now, all you need to know is that this changes the default ``mpi`` provider.
+That is, if a package depends on ``mpi``, Spack will now satisfy that dependency with ``mpich`` instead of the default ``openmpi``.

-Now if we run ``spack spec`` again in the environment, specs will concretize with ``mpich`` as the MPI implementation:
+To see what this looks like, run ``spack spec`` again in the environment.
+You can see that the spec concretizes with ``mpich`` as the MPI implementation:

 .. literalinclude:: outputs/environments/spec-2.out
    :language: console

-In addition to the ``specs`` section, an environment's configuration can contain any of the configuration options from Spack's various config sections.
-You can add custom repositories, a custom install location, custom compilers, or custom external packages, in addition to the ``package`` preferences we show here.
+In addition to the ``packages`` section, an environment can contain many other types of configuration.
+You can add custom package repositories, a custom install location, custom compilers, custom external packages, and more.
+There are also ways to build workflows for CI and for software development using environment configuration, which we'll learn later in the tutorial.

-But now we have a problem.
-We already installed part of this environment with openmpi, but now we want to install it with ``mpich``.
+Right now, though, we have a problem.
+We already installed part of this environment with openmpi, but now we want to install everything with ``mpich``.

-You can run ``spack concretize`` inside of an environment to concretize all of its specs.
+You can run ``spack concretize --force`` inside of an environment to concretize all of its specs.
 We can run it here:

 .. literalinclude:: outputs/environments/concretize-f-1.out
    :language: console